hosang/detection-proposals/README.md

 # Detection Proposals

 Evaluation of detection proposal algorithms.
-The code belongs to the BMVC paper **How good are detection proposals, really?** and an upcoming journal paper.
+The code belongs to the BMVC paper **How good are detection proposals, really?** and an the PAMI paper **What makes for effective detection proposals?**.
 Have a look at the [Project Page](http://www.mpi-inf.mpg.de/departments/computer-vision-and-multimodal-computing/research/object-recognition-and-scene-understanding/how-good-are-detection-proposals-really/) for more information.

 Please contact me if you're having trouble with the code!